BYU-ARCLITE/VIPAK/README.md

   vipak(/* options */);

 3. options:
-  vipak('.inputclass');
+  vipak({selector:'.inputclass'});
 This will cause the vipak to be used for anything with the class 'inputclass'.

-  vipak('.inputclass', dictionary);
+Selector can be any css selector or a DOM element.

+  vipak({selector:'.inputclass', dict: dictionary});
 This will give us a custom keyboard defined by the dictionary object that will operate on an input where class='inputclass'

-  vipak(dictionary);
+  vipak({dict:dictionary});
 This will give us a custom keyboard that can be used on any text input.

 5. Keyboard Shortcuts.
   The shortcuts are defined by the dictionary primarily, but the keyboard will actively listen for the following: ctrl + shift : If you are in the text area that is activated, this will activate a vipak 'type mode'.
   esc: If you are in the activated text area, this will deactivate vipak 'type mode'.
-If you are using the onscreen keyboard, it will hide the keyboard. ctrl + esc: if you are in the activated text area, this will hide the keyboard and deactivate 'type mode', if in use.
+If you are using the onscreen keyboard, it will hide the keyboard.
+  ctrl: If you are in type mode, this will terminate cycling through the current character and start the next character. ctrl + esc: if you are in the activated text area, this will hide the keyboard and deactivate 'type mode', if in use.

   'type mode':